 Third, HIIT is a very demanding form of training.

-Doing HIIT every day on top of daily strength training (which, if you’re doing it properly, is itself a form of intense intermittent exercise) will seriously impair your ability to recover and grow.
+Doing high-intensity interval training every day on top of a daily strength training routine (which, if you’re doing it properly, is not entirely unlike HIIT in that it involves short bursts of intense exercise) will seriously impair your ability to recover and grow.